jnsturgis/LUCA_model/Notebook.md

   enzymes? - I do not understand why or how the list - OK
 * Added 3 though no way of saving it or filling it in yet
 * Added 6 though currently ChEBI identifiers not KEGG.

+12/3/25

+* Added script to build the models automatically

+13/3/25